Non-voting members of the United States House of Representatives: District of Columbia

-The District of Columbia is technically a federal district—not a territory, commonwealth or insular area.
-However, from 1871 to 1875, it briefly had a delegate to Congress.
+The District of Columbia is a federal district, not a territory, commonwealth or insular area.
+From 1871 to 1875, it briefly had a delegate to Congress.
 This situation did not last long and congressional representation was terminated.
 The district had no other delegates until 1971, when the House of Representatives agreed to seat Walter E. Fauntroy.
-He then served in that position between March 23, 1971 and January 3, 1991, when Eleanor Holmes Norton was elected.
+He served in that position between March 23, 1971 and January 3, 1991, when Eleanor Holmes Norton was elected.
 Norton continues in that position.

 U.S. Virgin Islands

 In 1972, the House agreed to admit Ron de Lugo as a delegate from the United States Virgin Islands, which had been a U.S. territory since 1917 after they were purchased from Denmark under the 1916 Treaty of the Danish West Indies.
 The current delegate, Democrat Stacey Plaskett, became the first nonvoting delegate to serve as an impeachment manager in the second impeachment trial of Donald Trump.